iCliniq Logo

 What Is Q Fever?

 Q fever is caused by the rickettsial-like bacillus Coxiella burnetii and presents as an acute or chronic disease.
 Coxiella burnetii is a small, pleomorphic, intracellular bacillus and is no longer classified as Rickettsia.
-It has been classified as belonging to the Proteobacteria group of Legionella species by molecular studies.
-These bacteria primarily infect farm animals which in turn act as reservoirs that pass on the infection to humans.
+By molecular studies, it has been classified as belonging to the Proteobacteria group of Legionella species.
+These bacteria primarily infect farm animals, which in turn act as reservoirs that pass on the infection to humans.
 The bacteria are seen in these animals' stools, milk, urine, and tissues.

 The febrile illness affects the respiratory system mainly.
 In the acute presentation, there are symptoms of fever, malaise, headache, and interstitial pneumonitis.
 Pregnant women with acute Q fever have an increased chance of preterm delivery and abortion.
 The disease's manifestations in the chronic form reflect the organ system affected.
-Though it affects <5 % of patients, it presents as hepatitis or endocarditis and rarely osteomyelitis.
+Though it affects less than five percent of patients, it presents as hepatitis or endocarditis and rarely osteomyelitis.
 Diagnosis is made using serologic techniques, isolating the organism, or polymerase chain reaction (PCR).
 The infection is usually treated with Doxycycline.

 How Is Q Fever Transmitted?